Pe4rI/nameday.pl/README.md

 This script parses [https://kalendar.aktuality.sk/](https://kalendar.aktuality.sk/) and prints data into notification.

 ## Compatibility
-Should run fine on Linux and MacOS, make sure to set the variables in the file.
+Should run fine on Linux and MacOS, make sure to set the variables in the file and have the dependencies installed.

+## Dependencies
+- bash
+- curl
+-